arun-kr-reddy/notes/computer_architecture.md

     - **single-cycle machines:** each instruction takes single clock cycle, no intermediate or programmer-invisible states, only combinational logic used to implement instruction execution, clock cycle time determined by slowest instruction
       `AS` ⟶ `AS'`
       ![](./media/computer_architecture/single_cycle_machines.png)
-    - **multi-cycle machines:** each instruction takes as many clock cycles as it needs, multiple state updates during instruction's execution, architectureal state updates only at the end of an instructions execution, needs extra registers to store intermediate results, clock cycle time determined by slowest stage
+    - **multi-cycle machines:** each instruction takes as many clock cycles as it needs, multiple state updates during instruction's execution, architectural state updates only at the end of an instructions execution, needs extra registers to store intermediate results, clock cycle time determined by slowest stage
       `AS`⟶ `AS+MS1` ⟶ `AS+MS2` ⟶ `AS+MS3` ⟶ `AS'`
       ![](./media/computer_architecture/multi_cycle_machines.png)
 - instruction processing needs two components: